-The Master of Science in Finance (MSF) was started in 2001 and has evolved to primarily a Combined Degree Program for students from various University of Florida undergraduate degree programs wanting to complete both their undergraduate degree and a Master of Science in Finance degree within four years.
+The Master of Science in Finance (MSF) program was started in 2001 and has evolved to primarily a Combined Degree Program for students from various University of Florida undergraduate degree programs wanting to complete both their undergraduate degree and a Master of Science in Finance degree within four years.

 UF undergraduate students apply during their second year on campus and they begin MSF courses their third year.
 Students take graduate level finance courses alongside MBA students, and in MSF-only classes, in lieu of some of their undergraduate degree courses.
 The students intern the summer after their third year with the firm they plan to return to full-time upon graduation.
 Most MSF students come from undergraduate finance, accounting, economics and mathematics programs.